wdawson/okta.github.io/_source/_posts/2018-04-24-simple-node-authentication.md

 module.exports = router
 ```

-I added `lodash`, so you'll need to install that as a dependency with `npm i lodash`.
+I added `lodash`, so you'll need to install that as a dependency with `npm i lodash@4.17.5`.
 You'll also want to add a view to describe how to render the data in `views/dashboard.hbs`.

 ```hbs
 {% raw %}